anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

-all code here for my internship.
+all code here for my internship; thank you!

-thanks
-- Anish Lakkapragada